tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ### Use Case

-The most common way I reach for this is when I am using my hash as a counter.
+I most commonly reach for this style when using a hash as a counter.

 For example, let's say we want to count the number of each type of letter in a sentence.
 Without a default value you would have to do something lke: